10 Free Tools for Dashboards, Data Visualisation and Infographics

 1. Microsoft Power BI

-Microsoft Power BI is a web and cloud-based analytics and data visualisation platform.
+Microsoft Power BI is a web and cloud-based analytics and data visualisation platform that connects to dozens of third-party data sources.

 One of Power BI’s unique features is its Q&A interface.
 Using the natural language you would use when asking a question out loud, you can input any question to scout your data for specifics, and the Power BI technology will use suggestions, re-phrasings and autofill to present the answer.